 Under the Coastal Zone Management Act, state objections to consistency certifications are appealable (by applicants) to the Secretary of Commerce.
 In the nine decisions by the Secretary of Commerce on appeals of California Coastal Commission (CCC) objections to consistency certifications, the Commission's objection was sustained by the Secretary of Commerce in three cases, overridden in five cases, and a final decision deferred in one case.

-Note: All Secretary of Commerce decisions nationwide can be found at the following Office of Ocean and Coastal Resource Management, Coastal Zone Management Act (CZMA) Consistency Appeals Website
+Note: All Secretary of Commerce decisions nationwide can be found at the following Office for Coastal Management, Coastal Zone Management Act (CZMA) Consistency Appeals Website